grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-**Johnny:** Look, now we can run the Specification and watch that Statement evaluate to false, because it expects "0", but gets "Once upon a time in Africa...".
+**Johnny:** Look, now we can run the Specification and watch that Statement evaluate to false, because it expects "0", but gets "Once upon a time in Africa".

 **Benjamin:** Running...
 Ok, it is false.
 By the way, do you always use such silly values to make Statements false?